 Use a long disposable tool to poke at the poop and see if there’s any movement from the white dots or spots.
 Sometimes, the white specks may appear motionless at first but then suddenly move or twitch so try to be patient.

-It’s best to examine multiple poops several times to get a good picture of your dog’s stool and confirm whether the white specks in dog poop is not moving.
+It’s best to examine multiple poops several times to get a good picture of your dog’s stool and confirm whether the white specks in dog poop are not moving.

 If the white dots in your dog’s poop are not moving, then it may not be a cause for concern.
-There is nothing to worry about since non-moving tiny white specks in dog poop or diarrhea are generally treatable.
+There is nothing to worry about since non-moving tiny white specks in puppy diarrhea or dog poop are generally treatable.
 They usually will not cause your dog any harm.

 However, if you see moving white specks in your dog’s poop, speak with your vet as it could be a sign of a serious infection or ailment.
 It may even be those pesky worms!